WordPress is open source blog software used by many on the indieweb as well as a blog hosting service.

 As you complete each step, try plugging your site into indiewebify.me.
 It will give you instant feedback, confirming that it's working or helping you fix it if not.

-We'll assume you already have your own personal-domain.
+If you do not have a site...We'll assume you already have your own personal-domain.
 After that, you'll need web-hosting.
 There are plenty of good options.
 WPEngine is one of the best for both beginners and advanced hackers. #WordPress.com hosting service is solid and easy to use, but limits you to pre-approved plugins and themes.

 Security and Spam Protection

 WordPress is often targeted for attacks and spam due to its popularity.
 It is important to keep your installation updated and take some basic steps to protect yourself.